 )

-PDE-MGMT-COMBINE.request
+PDE-PROFILE-COMBINE.request

 This primitive creates a new ProfileId that is a combination of two or more existing ProfileIds.
 Changes to any of the ProfileIds used to create the new ProfileId will also change the new ProfileId.
 The semantics of this primitive are as follows: